 Below I will share all my tips and tricks for making the perfect meatballs:

 - For starters, I bake my meatballs.
 Baking them gives the meatballs a little more flavor without additional oil.
-Be sure to line you baking sheet with parchment paper or foil.
+Be sure to line your baking sheet with parchment paper or foil.
 If using foil, be sure to lightly spray it with cooking oil.
 This step is to prevent the meatballs from sticking to your baking sheet.

 - Fresh, quality ingredients are a must –

 - Italian style bread crumbs – I prefer to use Italian bread crumbs instead of plain because they have additional seasonings.
-Italian bread crumbs have oregano, basil, garlic powder, onion powder, parsley flakes, salt and pepper.
+Italian bread crumbs have oregano, basil, garlic powder, onion powder, parsley flakes, salt, and pepper.
 All this equals FLAVOR!
-Also, it’s always better to use dry bread crumbs instead of soaked bread or you’ll have mushy, fall apart meatballs.
+Also, it’s always better to use dry bread crumbs instead of soaked bread, or you’ll have mushy, fall apart meatballs.

-- milk – Any fat content will work.
+- Milk – Any fat content will work.
 Milk helps to bind everything together and adds moisture.